Tougbo

 Tougbo is a town in northeastern Ivory Coast.
 It is a sub-prefecture of Téhini Department in Bounkani Region, Zanzan District.
+It’s near the border of Burkina Faso.

 Tougbo was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 In 2014, the population of the sub-prefecture of Tougbo was 14,693.

 The settlement is home to a large refugee population displaced by the Jihadist insurgency in Burkina Faso.

 Villages

 The thirty four villages of the sub-prefecture of Tougbo and their population in 2014 are: